M-Hammad-Faisal/Hammad-001/README.md

 ## Hi 👋 I am Muhammad Hammad Faisal
-#### A Jr. Software Engineer learning new technologies to innovate the world.
+#### A Software Engineer learning new technologies to innovate the world.

 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns: ... -->